Eric Gaffney: Career

 In 2007, Sebadoh reformed with the original line-up as "Classic Sebadoh," with a full U.S. Tour.
 Domino reissue of Sebadoh III, and The Freed Man.
-Bubble & Scrape was reissued on Domino/Sub Pop, Sebadoh toured Europe in 2008, including All Tomorrow's Parties, UK, Primavera Festival, Barcelona, and co-headlined Pitchfork Festival 2008 with Public Enemy and Mission of Burma.
+Bubble & Scrape was reissued on Domino/Sub Pop, Sebadoh toured Europe in 2008 and co-headlined Pitchfork Festival 2008 with Public Enemy and Mission of Burma.

+Joyful Noise released a limited edition "Cassetterospective" box set of ten cassette records in 2015.

 Gaffney currently sells music via his Bandcamp page, and has twenty records digitally distributed worldwide.
-Land of Make Believe Limited Edition Vinyl LP released by Almost Halloween Time, Bari, Italy, 2016.
-Joyful Noise released a limited edition "Cassetterospective" box set of ten cassette records in 2015.